 After the goats got their own barn and moved out of the basement I turned the space in to a soap factory so I could make goat milk soaps and lotions.
 (My justification for getting/keeping more goats.)
 Gran’ Nanny’s Goat Milk Soaps was born in 2004 and has survived nicely through festivals and retail dealers (mostly in Stanly County).
 To this day, we only use goat milk soaps because of it’s soothing affects on our skin.
 (We need all the help I can get because we work OUTSIDE most of the time.)

 Along the way, other interests developed that keep us busy.
 Below is a list of our Family of Companies.
 See the right column for links to these sites.

-- Sleeping Dog Ranch describes living the farmstead life and everything that goes along with it.
-We’ve lived here since 2000 and are in the process of expanding our seasonal gardens/pastures to include more permaculture principles.
+- Sleeping Dog Ranch describes living our farmstead life and everything that goes along with it.
+We’ve lived here since 2000 and are in the process of transitioning our seasonal gardens/pastures to include as many permaculture principles as possible.

 - Nubian Soaps supports our love of goat milk and its health benefits.
 Initially known as Gran’ Nanny’s Goat Milk Soaps (GNGMS), this company was most active between 2004 and 2011 but more or less stopped when the cancer scare took over.
 (My carcinoid cancer is in remission now but it did cause several serious life-changing decisions.)
 Although I still make goat milk soaps, I make a smaller selection with goat milk, olive oil, essential oil, and honey, along with other health related natural ingredients.
 This site contains data and photos about our skin care products.
 I say ‘our’ because without the goats, none of it would be possible.